 Once you have been evaluated, consecutive sessions will be focused on treatment.
 Each session will begin with a brief communication about your progress.

 Most patients come to acupuncture with symptoms of pain, discomfort or dysfunction.
-In this phase, it is recommended that you are treated once or twice weekly depending on the severity and frequency of your symptoms which will be recommended by your acupuncturist.
-Most people see clear results in 4-8 visits.
-We will check in about your progress along the way but re-evaluate our course of action after 5 visits.
+In this phase, it is recommended that you are treated no less than once weekly.
+For severe symptoms, 2 treatments per week may be recommended.
+We will check in about your progress during each visit.
 You may experience total relief at this point, or a reduction in symptoms with more work to do.
 Because we want you to experience your full health potential, it is recommended to continue in phase 1 until you are closer to your goal.

 Treatment phase 2 * Maintaining Wellness*: